Re-Piercing Ears: Things You Must Know

 • Insert Jewelry: The piercer will carefully insert the selected jewelry into the freshly pierced holes to ensure that the jewelry fits snugly but comfortably.

-• Follow Aftercare Instructions: Adhere to the aftercare instructions provided by your piercer diligently, which usually involves cleaning the pierced area with saline solution or an antiseptic cleanser twice a day, avoiding touching the piercings with dirty hands, and refraining from swimming or submerging the ears in water until they are fully healed.
+• Follow Aftercare Instructions: If you are wondering how to clean an ear piercing, there is a detailed guide to it.
+First and foremost, it is a good idea to diligently adhere to the aftercare instructions provided by your piercer.
+The steps usually involve cleaning the pierced area with saline solution or an antiseptic cleanser twice a day, avoiding touching the piercings with dirty hands, and refraining from swimming or submerging the ears in water until they are fully healed.

 • Monitor Healing: Keep an eye on the pierced ears for any signs of infection or complications.
 If you experience excessive redness, swelling, pain, or discharge, contact your piercer or a healthcare professional promptly (5).